the-turing-way/the-turing-way/book/website/index.md

 We value the participation of every member of our community and want to ensure that every contributor has an enjoyable and fulfilling experience.
 Accordingly, everyone who participates in _The Turing Way_ project is expected to show respect and courtesy to other community members at all times.

-You can learn more about our community members in the {ref}`aw` of this book.
+Learn more about our community members and community-level approaches in the {ref}`aw` of this book.

 <video controls loop autoplay muted>
   <source src="_static/videos/contributors.mp4" type="video/mp4">